ceever/PCManFM-Qt-Context-Menu/README.md

 # PCManFM-Qt (and GNOME Nautilus) Context Menu

-**Various context menus (i.e. right click menus) for LXQt's file manager ... also should work with Nautilus under GNOME.**
+**Various context menus (i.e. right click menus aka *custom actions*) for LXQt's file manager ... also should work with Nautilus under GNOME.**

 **Create your own (!) actions to speed up repetitive tasks or terminal commands, or simply extend your file manager with what you really need.**